quentinb-spindance/code-challenge.solution/readme.md

     -w [d] | --window [d]

-Sets window size (for averages) to *d*.
+Sets window size (for averages) to *d*, if d > 0.
 Default size is 4.

     -i [d] | --interval [d]

-Sets the report interval to *d*.
+Sets the report interval to *d*, if d > 0.
 Default interval is 2.

 Note that if you have both python 2 and python 3 installed, you will need to invoke this code with: